saltstack/salt-install-guide/docs/topics/configure-master-minion.rst

 By default, the minions assume that the Salt master can be resolved in DNS using the hostname ``salt``.

-An example that overrides the hostname default setting:
+An example that overrides the master default setting:

 .. code-block:: yaml
     :caption: /etc/salt/minion.d/master.config